-Let’s Get Together is designed for schools wanting to partner with their students and the wider community to create a more respectful school environment.
+Let’s Get Together is a diversity education program developed by A Fairer World for Tasmanian schools.
+It is designed for schools wanting to partner with their students and the wider community to create a more respectful school environment.

 Changing behaviours for a respectful school community does not happen overnight.
-What‘s different about Let’s Get Together is that teachers are supported on the journey by skilled staff from A Fairer World, Equal Opportunity Tasmania and Tasmanian community organisations.
-The program is written specifically for Tasmanian schools and the support is available locally.
+What‘s different about Let’s Get Together is that teachers are supported on the journey by skilled local educators and connected to local support agencies: the program is written specifically for Tasmanian schools and the support is available locally.

-The heart of the program is the 8 Keys to Harmony, an 8 step learning process for students to explore the underlying causes of bullying and other discriminatory behaviours and to create tangible outcomes for themselves and the school that improve the school environment.
-Through this they experience the power of being active citizens who can make a difference.
+The heart of the program is the 8 Keys to Harmony, an eight step learning process for students to explore the underlying causes of bullying and other discriminatory behaviours and to create tangible outcomes for themselves and the school that improve the school environment.

 This is more than students researching and presenting a topic.
 What I am seeing is the culmination of a journey that involved: